w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on different style properties such as font sizes, and spacing to perceive contents.
+Explain how people with disabilities rely on different style properties, such as font sizes and spacing, to perceive contents.

 #### Learning Outcomes for Topic